sp-hash/TeamBlackMiner/OPTIONS.md

                             Example:

 			    TBMiner --vtc-hostname pool.eu.woolypooly.com --vtc-wallet **** --vtc-port 3102
+    --vtc-passwd            Set the vertcoin pool password in dual mining mode

 -A  --zil-power-limit [,]   This option is used to set a power limit for the Zil POW Window.
 (Nvidia CUDA)
                             After the ZIL POW the previous power limit is restored.